douglasteeple/FollowMeDNN/README.md

 ## Step 7 - Evaluation

 The model is submitted in hdf5 format (.h5) in the git repository.
 The model notebook `model_training.ipynb` is also avalable in the git repository.
+A snapshot of the notebook after the run is available on git in `mode_training.html`.

 ### Scores for while the quad is following behind the target.